lisushka/talks/transcripts/aws-whatsnew-2022-05.md

 ARJEN: Yep.
 The other thing of note with the Control Tower is the Python 3.9.
 Erm, basically, last month, Python 3.7, erm, went end of life for Lambda - but all of Control Tower, all the Lambda functions it creates, were Python 3.7.
 So, a couple weeks later, they upgraded all of those to 3.9, so you'd stop getting messages from AWS that you should update your Lambdas.

 DAWN: Yeah, it would be nice if next time they updated the Lambdas before they end-of-life them, but we'll see how that goes.

+ARJEN: Yep.
+And then our last slide: erm, new instances.
+So the big one here is probably the `c7g`.
+These are the Graviton 3 instances that AWS, ah, pre-announced at re:Invent.
+Erm, they are, I think, 25% faster, use like half the power- erm, ah, from the `c6g` instances - even bigger differences with the Intel machines, or AMD.
+Erm, a nice side effect of this as well is that AWS once again made the `t4g` instance- er, the `t4g.micro` instance part of the free tier.
+So you can play with ARM-based instances for free, just to see how it goes.

+DAWN: Yeah, definitely seeing, erm, the AWS Graviton instances get first-class support now; which is, overall, I think, going to be very beneficial in most use-cases.

+ARJEN: Yep.
+And the other one that I want to call out here, because it's pretty cool, erm, is the RDS for Postgres cascading read replicas.
+This basically means, so you can- in general, you have [muffled] five read replicas-  Er?
+Okay.
+You have five read replicas for your instance.
+Now each of those five read replicas can have five read replicas, and those can have five read replicas as well.
+So, that gives you a total of 155 read replicas.
+If you have a workload like that, please talk to me, I would love to see that.

+DAWN; [laughs] Yeah, I'm absolutely in agreement with that one.
+It's funny how the same things caught our eyes.
+This is- er, ah- I really want to see what workload is so read-heavy that you would need 155 dedicated read replicas.
+I also really want to know how much architecting time went into this, because this must have been a hell of a feat to pull off.
+But there has to have been some customer request somewhere, 'hey, this is what we're looking for', for this to actually come out.
+So - kudos to them, I guess?

+ARJEN: Yep.
+And I think with that, erm, that was all the news.
+So thank you Dawn.

+DAWN: Thank you, Arjen.

+ARJEN: And on to the speakers!

+AUDIENCE: [Applause]